Naguissa/watering/README.md

  * Get the ZIP.
  * Get my uRTCLib library: You can look at Arduino IDE library manager or download it from https://github.com/Naguissa/uRTCLib
  * If you want to use MQTT, get Nick O'Leary PubSub Library (MQTT functionality).
 It's available on Arduino IDE's Library Manager.
 Also see http://pubsubclient.knolleary.net/
+ * If you want to use DHT sensor, get DHT sensor library by Adafruit and its dependencies.
+All are available on Arduino IDE's Library Manager:
+  - Adafruit Unified Sensor by Adafruit: https://github.com/adafruit/Adafruit_Sensor
+  - DHT Sensor Library by Adafruit: https://github.com/adafruit/DHT-sensor-library

  * You can edit .h file to configure watering system with your options (filesystem, connection pins, negate logic devices, etc)
  * Upload sketch to microcontroller
  * Prepare extra data: